Registration

 The INE number differs from the social security number—also known as the INSEE number—in terms of its format (15 digits) and its purpose.

-Your student ID number (in addition to your name) serves as a personal identifier, particularly in cases where there are people with the same name.
+Your student ID number (in addition to your name) serves as your personal identifier, particularly in cases where there are people with the same name.
 The student ID number assigned by the University of Montpellier cannot be used at another university, unlike the INE number, which is recognized nationwide.

 • If I took the French baccalaureate or was enrolled in a French higher education program: I can find this information on my baccalaureate transcript or on my higher education transcript.